Jimmy Somerville

-James William Somerville (born 22 June 1961) is a singer from Glasgow, Scotland who rose to prominence in the 1980s with the synth-pop groups Bronski Beat and the Communards.
-With Bronski Beat, Somerville achieved commercial success with the 1984 single "Smalltown Boy", which peaked at number three on the UK Singles Chart, topped the charts in Belgium, Italy, the Netherlands and the Hot Dance Club Play chart in the United States.
-Additionally, the single peaked within the top ten of the charts in Canada, Ireland, New Zealand and West Germany, and also charted on the Billboard Hot 100 in the United States.
-Bronski Beat's debut album The Age of Consent (1984) was the only release Somerville contributed to as lead vocalist before leaving the band in 1985 and joining The Communards.
-Following the deaths of Larry Steinbachek in 2016 and Steve Bronski in 2021, Somerville is the only surviving founding member of Bronski Beat.
+James William Somerville (born 22 June 1961) is a Scottish singer.
+He rose to prominence in the 1980s as a member the synth-pop groups Bronski Beat and the Communards; with the former, Somerville achieved commercial success worldwide with the 1984 single "Smalltown Boy", which peaked at number three on the UK Singles Chart.

-The Communards, with Somerville on lead vocals, released their debut album Communards in 1986, spawning the internationally successful single "Don't Leave Me This Way".
-It reached the top spot in the United Kingdom, Belgium, Ireland, the Netherlands and the US Dance Club Songs.
-"Don't Leave Me This Way" was the best selling single of 1986 in the United Kingdom.
-Follow up single, "So Cold the Night", also achieved commercial success across Europe.
-Their second studio album Red was released in 1987 and continued their chart success.
-The Communards disbanded in 1988.
+Bronski Beat's debut album The Age of Consent (1984) was the only release Somerville contributed to as lead vocalist before leaving the band in 1985 to join the Communards.
+With Somerville on lead vocals, the Communards released their self-titled debut album in 1986, spawning the internationally successful single "Don't Leave Me This Way" which became the best-selling single of 1986 in the United Kingdom.
+Further success came with single "So Cold the Night" and their second studio album Red (1987) before disbanding in 1988; Somerville then began a solo career.

-Following the disbandment of The Communards, Somerville launched his solo career.
-He is known in particular for his powerful and soulful countertenor/falsetto singing voice.

 Early life

 Born on 22 June 1961, James William Somerville grew up in Ruchill, a neighbourhood of northern Glasgow.
 In 1980, he moved to London, where he lived in squats.
 He immersed himself in gay culture, and attended the London Gay Teenage Group.